Washington Post: Cultivating Gen Z Connection

 KidsPost Today

-Since my project, The Washington Post has relaunched KidsPost as a weekly print insert powered by What on Earth? magazine (its digital section was closed in 2023 amid layoffs).
-The new edition embraces color, playfulness, and interactive content—quizzes, puzzles, and jokes—that echo the same values of fun, curiosity, and agency explored in my redesign.
+Since this project, The Washington Post has relaunched KidsPost as a weekly print insert powered by What on Earth? magazine (its digital KidsPost section was closed in 2023 amid layoffs).
+The new edition embraces color, playfulness, and interactive content, quizzes, puzzles, and jokes, echoing the same values of fun, curiosity, and agency explored in my redesign.
+The New York Times, on the other hand, discontinued its own Kids section in 2025 to pursue other digital priorities.

 Next Project